 - Canning salt should be used in the brine instead of table salt.
 Table salt leaves a white milky sediment in the jars (see Step 2).

-- Rinse the lupini beans and soak in fresh brine at least twice a day (see Step 2).
+- Rinse the lupinis and soak in fresh brine at least twice a day (see Step 2).
 Brine also helps keep bacteria from developing.
 Refrigerate the beans.

-- Pressure canning is the only safe method for canning lupini beans.
-Lupini beans are hot-packed in preparation for pressure canning (see Step 3).
+- Canning is the only safe method for storing lupini beans.
+Lupinis are hot-packed in preparation for canning (see Step 3).

 What you need to get started